nftport/nftport-unity/README.md

   ```

 </br>
-Upto 100 free NFT mints and 5 fully owned customizable contracts for your first product/development.
+Upto 100 or more free NFT mints and 5 fully owned customizable contracts for your first product/development.

 </br></br>